scala/scala/14-the-scala-standard-library.md

 }
 ```

-A subclass of `Function1` represents partial functions,
+The `PartialFunction` subclass of `Function1` represents functions that (indirectly) specify their domain.
-which are undefined on some points in their domain.
-In addition to the
-`apply` method of functions, partial functions also have a
-`isDefined` method, which tells whether the function is defined
+Use the `isDefined` method to query whether the partial function is defined for a given input (i.e., whether the input is part of the function's domain).
-at the given argument:

 ```
 class PartialFunction[-A, +B] extends Function1[A, B] {